HadrienG2/triple-buffer/README.md

 - No other code should be eating CPU in the background.
 Including other tests.
 - As the proper writing rate is system-dependent, what is configured in this test may not be appropriate for your machine.
-- You must test in release modes, as compiler optimizations tend to create more opportunities for race conditions.
+- You must test in release mode, as compiler optimizations tend to create more opportunities for race conditions.

 Taking this and the relatively long run time (~10-20 s) into account, the